kangtang0/kangtang0.github.io/_pages/about.md

 Teaching Assistant
 ======
+* CIVENG 2A03 - Surveying and Measurement for Transportation, Fall 2025, McMaster University
-* MEE 5201 - Innovation Design Theory and Application, Fall 2021
+* MEE 5201 - Innovation Design Theory and Application, Fall 2021, Southern University of Science and Technology

 Awards
 ======